argonatorUberTF/Uber-Team-Fortress/README.md

 The problem starts when a large amount of frags against monsters beyond 16-24 and causes a message flood.
 New bugs can be submitted to Github for tracking and resolution be unbiased.
 Volunteer devs of code/fixes/features gladly accepted.

 # TODO:
-Clean up source code for easy compiliation in fteccgui and 64bit versions. - 99% Down to 7-13 warnings on ftegccui compiler in Windows.
+Clean up source code for easy compiliation in fteccgui and 64bit versions. - 99% -arg Down to 7-13 warnings on ftegccui compiler in Windows.
-Submit said source to github for Open Source under GNU/GPL. - here now Make the auto sentry guns and beartraps do Quad damage when that player is buffed with quad. -auto sentry done -arg Add Painkeep explosive shotgun ammo when you pick up a pack from monsters.
+Submit said source to github for Open Source under GNU/GPL. - here now -arg Make the auto sentry guns and beartraps do Quad damage when that player is buffed with quad. -auto sentry done -arg Add Painkeep explosive shotgun ammo when you pick up a pack from monsters.
 A few shells with rekt most monsters in a few shots.
 If possible upgrade the lightning gun to the painkeep chain lightning gun.